 At the bus stop, waiting for the bus to Melrose to start our 100 km trek, it felt like we were the only people left on the Earth, until an old Scottish farmer showed up and told us about his sheep farm.
 He couldn’t believe we were all about to walk St. Cuthbert’s Way.
 I promised to send him an email when we reached Holy Island.

 With the exception of a couple of trail markers that were hard to find in a forest clear cut, most trail markers were fairly easy to spot.

 Note to self: Don’t wait until you’re almost done the route to buy a map.

 If you plan to walk the Holy Route, as a solo traveler, with others, or with children in tow, definitely plan ahead.
-Unlike the Camino de Santiago, you really can’t wing this trip and hope to find accommodation or food along the way whenever you feel like stopping or get hungry.
+Unlike the Camino de Santiago or the Tour du Mont Blanc, you really can’t wing this trip.
+You can’t hope to find accommodation or food along the way, whenever you feel like stopping or get hungry.

 We lucked out and had sunny, beautiful weather everyday, except for one rain storm that caught us at the top of a big hill and followed us all the way until we reached our hostel.